WASdev/sample.DefaultApplication/jakarta/README.md

 ### Copy the code

-This modernization could be done directly in the existing folder, but since we want to build on this exemplar, we will create a copy of the code in a new folder.
-Here are the steps we took.
+This modernization could be done directly in the existing folder, but since we want to build on this exemplar, we will create a copy of the code in a new folder by taking these steps:

 1. Create a new Jakarta folder￼
 1. Clean the “modernized” folder